Mike Kelly (Pennsylvania politician)

-A member of the Republican Party, Kelly is known for his support of Donald Trump, his pro-life stance, and filing a lawsuit in state court to invalidate all mail-in ballots cast in Pennsylvania during the 2020 United States presidential election.

-On October 22, 2021, it was reported that a congressional ethics watchdog had recommended subpoenaing Kelly for an ethics violation after it was revealed that his wife had purchased stock in an Ohio-based steel company in April 2020 after Kelly had received confidential information about the company.
+On October 22, 2021, it was reported that a congressional ethics watchdog had recommended issuing a subpoena Kelly for an ethics violation after it was revealed that his wife had purchased stock in an Ohio-based steel company in April 2020 after Kelly had received confidential information about the company.
 In June 2022, Senator Ron Johnson accused Kelly of providing a slate of fake electors meant to overturn Pennsylvania's electoral votes in the 2020 election.
 Kelly's office has denied his role in this event.

-Education and early career
+Early life and education

 Kelly was born on May 10, 1948, in Pittsburgh, but has spent most of his life in the outer northern suburb of Butler.
 He attended the University of Notre Dame.

+Business career

 Automotive business

 After college, Kelly worked for his father's Chevrolet/Cadillac car dealership.
 In 1995, he took over the business, and added Hyundai and KIA to its lineup.

 In March 2019, a local TV station discovered that 17 vehicles were for sale on Kelly's Uniontown and Butler lots that were the subject of recall notices but had not been repaired.
 The station contacted both the businesses and Kelly's office without receiving responses.
 A month later, a reporter found three of those vehicles with active recalls still for sale.
 In November 2015, Kelly had spoken on the floor of Congress in support of a bill that would have allowed dealers to loan or rent vehicles despite National Highway Traffic Safety Administration (NHTSA) safety recall notices on them.
 Kelly had said, "There is not a single person in our business that would ever put one of our owners in a defective car or a car with a recall.
 But that could happen."
 The bill did not pass.

 Kelly's car dealerships received Paycheck Protection Program loans of between $450,000 and $1.05 million to keep staff on the payroll during the coronavirus pandemic.
 The figure was later estimated to be a combined amount of $974,100.
 The loan program was primarily intended to protect employee pay during the COVID-19 pandemic.
 The loans were eventually forgiven, and Kelly was scrutinized for receiving the loan while serving as a member of Congress, though he denied any wrongdoing.